Things To Know First

-Since Low Power Mode focuses on saving your battery life when it is on its last breath, it does so by reducing other functions to save the battery, it could be the main cause of your low volume issue on your AirPods, to disable Low Power Mode, do the following steps:
+Since Low Power Mode focuses on saving your battery life when it is on its last breath, it does so by reducing other functions to save the battery; it could be the leading cause of your low volume issue on your AirPods, so disable Low Power Mode, do the following steps:

 - Go to Settings > Battery

-These two simple steps should be more than enough to solve your query of how to make AirPods louder.
+These two simple steps should be more than enough to solve your query about how to make AirPods louder.
 If the low volume issue is still happening, Go to the next step.

 Disable your equalizer (EQ) settings.
-EQ settings mainly focus on adjusting the levels of the audio played on iPhone devices automatically, hence this setting could potentially lower the volume levels of your AirPods to unbearable levels.
+EQ settings mainly focus on adjusting the audio levels played on iPhone devices automatically; hence this setting could potentially lower the volume levels of your AirPods to unbearable levels.